grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 [frontend_worker: <frontend_worker>]

 limits:
-  # Per-user ingestion rate limit in sample size per second.
+  # Per-tenant ingestion rate limit in sample size per second.
 Units in MB.
   # CLI flag: -distributor.ingestion-rate-limit-mb
   [ingestion_rate_mb: <float> | default = 4]

-  # Per-user allowed ingestion burst size (in sample size).
+  # Per-tenant allowed ingestion burst size (in sample size).
 Units in MB.
 The
   # burst size refers to the per-distributor local rate limiter, and should be
   # set at least to the maximum profile size expected in a single push request.
   # CLI flag: -distributor.ingestion-burst-size-mb